 What is a Scleral Shell?

-A scleral cover shell is a bit like a thicker contact lens that usually fits over existing eyes.
-Many people are unaware that scleral shells can help both those who have suffered serious eye trauma, as well as those people who simply have unsightly (not great looking) eyes.
-Unlike contact lenses scleral shells cover the entire eye not just the iris so any unsightly defect can be hidden behind the scleral shell.
+A scleral cover shell is a bit like a thicker contact lens that usually fit over existing eyes.
+Scleral shells can help those who have suffered serious eye trauma injury.
+Unlike contact lenses, scleral shells cover the entire eye not just the iris so any unsightly defect can be hidden behind the scleral shell.

-Next, we take an impression of the eye.
-This impression is much like a dental impression taken at an orthodontist’s office, but taken in the ocular cavity rather than the mouth.
-Many people find the impression to be the most uncomfortable part of the process, but your ocularist will walk you through how to prepare properly so that you are as comfortable as possible.
-New silicone impression material can be used for most patients which makes the impression much more comfortable while minimizing inflammation compared to the traditional Alginate impression material.
+Firstly, in creating a scleral shell, there will be a preliminary consultation.
+Each person’s unique situation will be evaluated by an Ocularist.
+An eye may be sensitive after trauma.
+As a result, we will touch the eye with a q-tip to gauge sensitivity.
+We do this prior to proceeding with an impression.
+Secondly, we take an impression of the eye.
+This is much like a dental impression taken at an orthodontist’s office.
+However, in this case the impression is taken in the ocular cavity.
+Many people find the impression to be the most uncomfortable part of the process.
+But, we will walk you through how to prepare properly so that you are as comfortable as possible.
+New silicone impression material can be used for most patients.
+As a result, it makes it much more comfortable while minimizing inflammation compared to traditional impression material such as alginate.

-At the office of Advanced Artificial Eyes, the iris we create is one of the highest quality irises available anywhere on the market.
-We are proud to be pioneering the manufacture of digital irises in the ocularist field by using an extremely high quality digital camera to replicate with great fidelity a patient’s existing eye.
+At the office of John Stolpe, the digital iris we create is one of the highest quality irises available on the market.
+We are proud to be pioneering the manufacture of digital irises in the Ocularist field.
+We do this by using an extremely high quality digital camera to replicate with great fidelity a patient’s existing eye.
 We incorporate our patented technology to give you the finest iris available.
-US patent #9,517,650

 Scleral Shells Fitting Process

-It is important to be aware, however, that the fitting process can sometimes be very complex.
-In some cases the assistance of an ophthalmologist is necessary to prescribe medications so the eye is stable to proceed with the fitting of the scleral shell.
-To achieve the best result the fitting of a scleral shell may sometimes involve elective surgery.
-For example, to get the absolutely ideal fit, a patient may have their eyelid lifted by an oculplastic surgeon after their scleral shell fitting.
-For this reason, it is important to select an ocularist who has excellent, established relationships with other skilled ocular professionals.
-Getting the best fit for a scleral shell is often a team effort, and John Stolpe prides himself on close relationships with a wide range of consummate professionals.
+It is important to be aware that the fitting process can sometimes be very complex.
+However, in some cases the assistance of an ophthalmologist is necessary.
+For example, it may be necessary to prescribe medications so the eye is stable to proceed with the fitting of the scleral shell.
+To achieve the best result, the fitting of a scleral shell may sometimes involve elective surgery.
+In other words, to get the absolutely ideal fit, a patient may have their eyelid lifted by an Oculoplastic surgeon.
+This process would be done after the scleral shell fitting.
+For this reason, it is important to select an Ocularist who has excellent, established relationships with other skilled ocular professionals.
+Getting the best fit for a scleral shell is often a team effort.
+Advanced Artificial Eyes prides to keep close relationships with a wide range of consummate professionals.